 Investing in New Student Companies at Universities

-PennTAP is looking for undergraduate student start-ups from any Penn State campus to compete in the spring 2017 Inc.U competition and eventually earn a spot to compete on “The Investment” TV show.
-Visit the rules page and apply today for your chance to win investment funding, and take your business idea to the next level.
+PennTAP is looking for undergraduate student start-ups from any Penn State campus to compete in the annual Inc.U competition and eventually earn a spot to compete on “The Investment” TV show.

 Find out more about the entrepreneurial resources available at Penn State.